dask/dask/docs/source/high-level-graphs.rst

     df = df + 100

-Dask's high level graphs help us to explicitly encode this structure by storing our task graphs in layers, with dependencies between layers.
+Dask's high level graphs help us to explicitly encode this structure by storing our task graphs in layers with dependencies between layers:

 .. code-block:: python